isene/isene.github.io/esport.md

 7. Read the blog post, "[The RALE Scale](https://isene.org/2020/03/RALE.html)"
 8. Read the article, "[Coaching and mental training](https://www.dropbox.com/s/v34py48xp9nlcu1/coaching.pdf?raw=1)"
 9. Watch the video, "[Kluber ENDURES shower of sunflower seeds!](https://www.youtube.com/watch?v=65wdkNtSJeU)"
-10. Write me an e-mail (g@isene.com) explaining what you got out of doing the above and what you would like to achieve with mental training
+10. Write me an e-mail (g@isene.com) explaining:
+* what you got out of doing the above, and
+* what you would like to achieve with mental training
 11. And finally, hook me up on Discord (isene#0199).

 <center><img src="/assets/posts/esport6.jpg" /></center>